Food waste measurement

 The Communication on Circular Economy calls on the Commission to elaborate a common EU methodology to measure food waste so as to support achievement of the Sustainable Development Goal 12.3 target on food waste and maximise the contribution of all actors in the food value chain.

-In order to ensure that national food waste prevention programmes are informed by a solid evidence base and support sharing of innovation and best practice, the EU is working on augmenting and improving the quantification of food waste levels.
+In order to ensure that national efforts against food waste are informed by a solid evidence base and support sharing of innovation and best practice, the EU is working on augmenting and improving the quantification of food waste levels.
 The revised Waste Framework Directive adopted on 30 May 2018 calls on the EU countries to reduce food waste at each stage of the food supply chain, monitor food waste levels and report back regarding progress made.
 Moreover it requires the EU countries to:

 - prepare food waste prevention programmes (as a part of general waste prevention programmes);